e3prom/kryptoxin/docs/getting-started.md

 ### With git { #with-source data-toc-label="with git" }

 First make sure you have `git` installed.
-Then, fetch the source code from the official [Kryptoxin repository](https://github.com/e3prom/kryptoxin), next checkout the latest release and finally install the `kryptoxin` module and its dependencies on your system.
+Then, fetch the source code from the official [Kryptoxin repository](https://github.com/e3prom/kryptoxin), next checkout the latest production release and finally install the `kryptoxin` module and all its dependencies system-wide:

 === "Latest Development"